-The Saga Equity Release Advice Service will be able to help you understand which of these could best suit you, depending on your individual circumstances.
+The Saga Equity Release Advice Service, provided by HUB Financial Solutions, will be able to help you understand which of these could best suit you, depending on your individual circumstances.

 With a lifetime mortgage you continue to own your home completely and retain the right to live in it for the rest of your life.
 You could receive a loan based on your age and the value of your property.